Theatre at the Center Presents Chicago Premiere of WHAT A GLORIOUS FEELING April 25-June 2

-Paying homage to one of the greatest movie musicals of all time, What a Glorious Feeling comes to Theatre at the Center April 25 through June 2 at 1040 Ridge Road, Munster, IN.
+Paying homage to one of the greatest movie musicals of all time, What a Glorious Feeling comes to Theatre at the Center April 25 through June 2 at 1040 Ridge Road, Munster, with a press performance April 28 at 7 p.m.
 Creator Jay Berkow conceived the intimate show, which he calls “a play with music” and an “exploration of creative and romantic temperaments” set in the heyday of the MGM movie musicals.
 A revealing portrait of the late dancer-actor-director-

 The Artistic Team, led by Theatre at the Center Artistic Director William Pullinsi, features Musical Direction and Orchestrations by William A. Underwood.
 The design team includes Scenic Designer Angie Weber-Miller; Lighting Designer Charles Cooper; Sound Designer Barry G. Funderburg; Costume Designer Brenda Winstead, Wig Designer Kevin Barthel, and Props Designer Lauren Earnshaw.The Stage Manager is Matthew McMullen, the Technical Director is Ann Davis; and TATC’s General Manager is Richard Friedman.